Free Lightroom Workflow Presets for Portrait Photographers

 Using the Lightroom Workflow Presets

 The presets have been divided into five categories and are setup to work in order from the top down.
 They are: A-Boost, B-Color Balance, C-Highlight Recovery, D-Clarity and E-Vignette.

-Note: The Lightroom 3 Workflow Presets are arranged differently, but work the same way.
+Note: The Lightroom 3 version of the presets are arranged differently, but work the same way.

 My preference is to always have the five preset folders open in Lightroom (as seen in the image above) so that I can quickly click through them.
 With your first image open, start with the Boost presets.
 Color Boost bumps up the contrast, saturation, and vibrance.
 Lens Correction will make profile corrections; that is, it will correct lens distortions and chromatic abberations (if your lens profile is available in Lightroom).
 Sharpen will moderately sharpen your images (suitable for most portraits).
 Next move to the Color Balance presets and adjust the color temperature.